robyftp/Tree/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## How does a scientist freshen their breath?
+With experi-mints!